 Prior to the Dawn Service

-From midnight, 24 April 2013.
-ANZAC Day will begin from midnight with images projected onto the Memorial building: photographs of Australian servicemen and women, accompanied by the names of iconic battlefields from over a century of conflict.
-More than 150 images, drawn from the Memorial's rich photographic collection, will depict the faces of those who have experienced the realities of war.
-The names of battlefields, from the Boer War through to Gallipoli to the Chora Valley, across land, sea and air, will represent the breadth of Australian wartime experience.
+24 and 25 April 2014.
+Anzac Day will begin from 9pm 24 April with images projected onto the Memorial building: photographs of Australian servicemen and women.
+Images, drawn from the Memorial's rich photographic collection, will depict the faces of those who have experienced the realities of war.

 5.15 am.
 All will be quiet before the Dawn Service commences in darkness at 5.30 am.